 • For torrenting: Make sure you choose a P2P-enabled server to be able to download torrents.
 Another option is to use a P2P-optimized server, which is specifically used for torrenting only.
 Like streaming, you should choose a nearby server to get the fastest download speeds.
 Or, if you’re concerned about privacy, then connect to a server in a privacy-friendly nation like Switzerland.

-• For bypassing firewalls: Select an obfuscation server, which uses a special algorithm to bypass firewalls and restrictions.
+• For bypassing network restrictions: Select an obfuscation server, which uses a special algorithm designed for this purpose.
 This algorithm jumbles your data to hide your VPN use, so even the fact you’re using a VPN is hidden.
 These servers are often labeled as “stealth” servers and usually need to be toggled on under the VPN’s security settings.

 How to Configure VPN Settings